Yale-Medicaid/covid-rd/readME.md

 Data replication ReadMe  for
-*Association Between Medicare Eligibility and Excess Deaths From COVID-19 in the US* Jacob Wallace, Anthony Lollo, Chima Ndumele, JAMA Health Forum
+*Association Between Medicare Eligibility and Excess Deaths From COVID-19 in the US*
+Jacob Wallace, Anthony Lollo, Chima Ndumele, JAMA Health Forum

 ## Replication Code
 The programs for the main paper analyses are provide as `.py` files that need to be run in a python environment.

-Paths and directories should be set to a user's file paths.
 #### Required Packages and Versions
 The analysis was performed with the following libraries and versions, so to ensure reproducibility packages and versions should match.